alphagov/govuk-docker/README.md

 In order to ensure that Whitehall runs smoothly, your Docker settings may need to be changed in order to handle Whitehall.
 By default, Docker defaults to using 2 CPU cores and 2GB of RAM, and this is simply not enough to render Whitehall in a Docker container.

 You should set it to use at least 4 CPU cores and 8GB of RAM - 6 CPUs and 8 GB of RAM seems to work ok.
-Open the Docker dropdown via the whale icon in the OSX menu bar and selecting the `Advanced` option.
+Open the Docker dropdown via the whale icon in the macOS menu bar and selecting the `Advanced` option.

 You should also increase the Docker disk image size to the maximum.